10DLC outbound SMS registration tips

 - Opt-out language.
 For example, "To stop receiving messages, reply STOP."

-Examples: "An appointment was scheduled for 8 AM.
+General example: "An appointment was scheduled for 8 AM.
 If you have any questions, you can call [insert your brand name here] at [insert your phone number here] or visit [insert your website URL here] to reschedule.
 Reply STOP to opt-out."

-"Insert brand name is hosting a training camp at the end of the month.
-Tickets start at $20, signup now at [insert your website URL here] .
+Marketing message example: "[Brand name] is hosting a training camp at the end of the month.
+Tickets start at $20 and we're running a 10% discount for the first 100 people who sign up.
+Sign up now at [website URL].
 Reply STOP to opt-out."

-Tips for registering opt-in
+Tips for registering opt-in procedures

 Opt-in disclosures